-The breed was created in the mid-1800s by an army captain named John Edwardes.
-He was looking for a small, robust and brave dog that could support his Otterhound pack in flushing the animals out of their lairs.
-Otters were viewed as pests that drastically decreased the fish stocks in his estate rivers.
+Sealyham Terriers were first bred in the mid-1800s by an army captain named John Edwardes.
+Edwardes was looking for a small, robust, and brave dog that could support his Otterhound pack by flushing the animals out of their lairs.
+Otters were viewed as pests that drastically decreased fish populations in his estate rivers.

-It is thought he may have crossed breeds like the Bull Terrier, West Highland Terrier, and possibly even Dandie Dinmonts and Corgis to create the Sealyham.
-There are, however, no official records to confirm this.
+It is thought Edwardes may have crossed breeds like the Bull Terrier, West Highland Terrier, and possibly even Dandie Dinmonts and Corgis to create the Sealyham.
+There are, however, no official records to confirm their ancestors.

-The breed got its name from the Sealy Ham estate which was owned by Edwardes.
-The original breed was thought to be slightly smaller and more feisty than its modern-day counterparts.
-The English Kennel Club originally recognized them in 1910.
+The breed got its name from the Sealy Ham estate that was owned by Edwardes.
+The original breed was thought to be slightly smaller and more feisty than its modern-day generations.
+The English Kennel Club officially recognized these terriers in 1910.

-By the early to mid 20th century, the breed was extremely popular in the United States too.
-They were regular winners of high-profile dog shows and were favorites amongst famous movie star owners.
-Some well known Saley owners included Elizabeth Taylor, Alfred Hitchcock, Gary Cooper, Humphrey Bogart and even the Royal Family.
+By the early- to mid-1900s, the breed became extremely popular in the United States.
+Sealyham Terriers were regular winners of high-profile dog shows and a favorite breed among famous movie stars.
+Some well-known owners included Elizabeth Taylor, Alfred Hitchcock, Gary Cooper, Humphrey Bogart, and even the Royal Family.

 Sealyham Terrier Care

-Sealies have a thick double coat with water-resistant qualities.
-They do not shed much, but the coat can become matted and tangled if it is not brushed out regularly.
-Regular hand-stripping or clipping is also recommended.
+Sealyham Terriers have thick double coats with water-resistant qualities.
+These dogs don't shed much, but their coats can become matted and tangled if not brushed out regularly.
+Regular hand-stripping or fur trimming is also recommended.

 Common Health Problems

-- Allergies: The breed is known for having skin atopy allergies, although these are usually relatively mild and can be well managed.
+- Allergies: This breed is known for having skin atopy allergies, although these are usually relatively mild and can be well-managed.

-- Eye Problems: Good breeders will perform ophthalmic screening tests on potential parents, as Sealyham Terriers are prone to a number of eye conditions.
-These include Glaucoma, Cataracts, Dry Eye and Progressive Retinal Atrophy.
+- Eye problems: Responsible breeders will perform ophthalmic screening tests on potential parents, as Sealyham Terriers are prone to a number of eye conditions including Glaucoma, Cataracts, Dry Eye, and Progressive Retinal Atrophy.